adaptivenetlab/Kubernetes/Intallation/centos7.md

 # Install Kubernetes Cluster using kubeadm
-setup Kubernetes cluster on CentOS 7.
+setup Kubernetes Version 1.18.5 cluster on CentOS 7.

 # Create On Premist Kubernets Cluster with virtualbox
 1 master node